armeehn/armeehn/README.md

     - Further details can be found below **(to come)**
 - Machine Learning: adversarial robustness + attacks

-I have been working with awesome people in the [Oberman Lab](https://www.adamoberman.net/oberman-lab.html) research group since 2018, which is headed by Prof. Oberman.
+I have been working with awesome people in the [Oberman Lab](https://www.adamoberman.net/oberman-lab.html) research group since 2018.

 ### Interests
 - Optimization